-In this blog I will explain how our reforestation partners are ensuring the trees and forests you fund grow well, and also how they are monitored.
+In this article I will explain how our reforestation partners are ensuring the trees and forests you fund grow well, and also how they are monitored.
 Then I will explain the importance of respecting the communities’ needs.
 And finally, we will look at what happens to a tree regrown inside a forest versus an agroforestry tree.

 Care and Maintenance